A Field Guide For Creating Real Momentum Among Teams

 It’s true that frameworks for defining a strategy and breaking it into a strategic plan aren’t that simple – but they aren’t that complicated either.
 Yes, strategic planning requires discipline and a systematic process.
 But that kind of process and facilitation expertise is widely available – bring in an in-house or external strategic planning consultant.

-In most cases, it’s the social side of strategic planning that is the downfall.
-As I recently wrote in “Best of both: Get cross-functional and strategic alignment in one swoop”, the human element is easily underestimated – and so is the grip of cognitive biases and our need to protect our self-worth and sense of security (e.g., “I can control this…”).
+In many cases, it’s the social side of strategic planning that is the challenge.
+As I recently wrote in “Best of both: Get cross-functional and strategic alignment in one swoop”, the human element in the strategic planning process is easily underestimated – and so is the grip of cognitive biases and our need to protect our self-worth and sense of security (e.g., “I can control this…”).
 Defining a strategy and planning strategic execution isn’t just a rational process.
 It’s a highly emotional one – personally and interpersonally:

 Leaders and stakeholders have emotions and cognitive biases tied up in making strategic decisions.
 So when it comes time to fully commit to a decision, their thoughts and emotions are holding them back and ultimately they can’t “put their money where their mouth is.”